You are here

 You may be eligible for a U nonimmigrant visa if:

-To petition for a U nonimmigrant status, submit:
+To apply (petition) for a U nonimmigrant status, submit:

-To petition for a qualified family member, you must file a Form I-918, Supplement A, Petition for Immediate Family Member of U-1 Recipient, at the same time as your application or at a later time.
-To apply for permanent residency (a green card) for yourself or a qualifying family member, visit our Green Card for a U Nonimmigrant page.
+To petition for a qualified family member, you must file a Form I-918, Supplement A, Petition for Qualifying Family Member of U-1 Recipient, at the same time as your application or at a later time.

 USCIS offers resources for victims of human trafficking and other crimes and the organizations that serve them.
 This information is designed to help answer any questions you or your family might have about obtaining T or U Nonimmigrant status.
 Please see Resources for Victims of Human Trafficking & Other Crimes for more information.